Igor of Kiev: Historiography

 Drastically revising the chronology of the Primary Chronicle, Constantin Zuckerman argues that Igor actually reigned for three years, between summer 941 and his death in early 945.
 Zuckerman argues that the 33-year reign attributed to Igor in the Chronicle is the result of its author's faulty interpretation of Byzantine sources.
 Indeed, none of Igor's activities recorded in the Chronicle is dated before 941.

 Referring to the Ioachim Chronicle, Vasily Tatishchev argues that the Swedish princess Efanda, whose existence has been questioned by many historians, was Igor's mother.
 According to Tatishchev, the name "Ingor" comes from the Finnish (Izhora) name Inger.
 Tatishchev also gives Igor's birth dates from various manuscripts: 875 in the Schismatic manuscript, 861 in the Nizhny Novgorod manuscript, 865 in the Orenburg manuscript.

-According to Olof von Dalin, another Igor had land in Sweden and was a frequent guest in Russia.
+According to Olof von Dalin, another Igor had land in Sweden and was a frequent guest in Rus'.

 He was coregent with Eric Anundsson and had land in Västergötland which he had inherited from his father.
 After his reign, Eric Anundsson became the sole ruler of the Swedish mainland.
 Igor also aided Eric when Norwegians under Harald Fairhair raided the Baltic coast.
 Harald Fairhair lost his son Halfdan the White in a siege of a Swedish fortification in the Baltic.
 Thanks to Igor Olofsson's help the attack on the Baltic fortifications was thwarted.
 Igor also took part in a Viking raid on Brittany in 931 described in Frankish chronicles as Incon.
 This Igor was the son of Olof (Swedish king 852).
 Igor Olofsson led a Swedish expedition helping Igor Ruriksson in his war against the Byzantines.
 Igor and Igor were related.